 This is one of several user guides on specific topics.
 The directory for all user guides is here.

-The Collections panel and the File Saver panel are also shown here because the deal filter exists to control what goes into the deal collection and the deal file.
+The Deal Collection panel and the Save Deal File panel are also shown here because the deal filter exists to control what goes into the deal collection and the deal file.
 The deal filter is or is not in effect depending on other things you are doing with the deal generator.
 This can be hard to keep track of in your head, so there’s an easy way to find out if some planned action is impacted by the filer: just move your mouse pointer over the button you want to use, and the deal filter panel will change color.

 Here, I have moved my cursor over the “LIN” button in the File Saver panel.
 You can see the color change in the deal filter panel: